SebastiaoBNJunior/store-manager/README.md

 To check your version, use the command:
 `nvm --version`

-3 - Quickstart with 🐳 Docker Compose:
+3 - Instale as dependências

-<h3>Instale as dependências</h3>
+<h3>Quickstart with 🐳 Docker Compose:</h3>

 `npm install`

 Inicie os containers do compose `backend` e `db`